suhai-yehuza/game-diary/scripts/README-DEBUG.md

 ### For Development

 1. Make changes to your code
-2. Run `pnpm test:generate-results:quickie` to see what's broken
+2. Run `pnpm test:generate-results:sanity` to see what's broken
-3. Run `pnpm test:failing:quickie` to focus on fixing failures
+3. Run `pnpm test:failing:sanity` to focus on fixing failures
 4. Repeat steps 2-3 until all tests pass
 5. Run full suite to ensure no regressions